Spade Super-Torque Clock Hands

-Spade quartz clock hands for the standard "I" shaft battery clock movements.
-Basically if it takes a battery and you got it from clockworks.com, these will fit.
-We only carry the "I" shaft units.
-What this means is the hour hand will have a round hole, and the minute hand will have an oblong hole.
-The oblong hole just fits over the movements "I" post and than the nut goes on top to hold it down.
+Spade High-Torque Clock Hands for the standard "I" shaft battery clock movements.
+The hour hand will have a round hole and installed by friction.
+Minute hand will have an oblong hole.
+The oblong hole just fits over the movements "I" post and is secured with a nut.

 About High-Torque clock hands

 Styles vary depending on length

 Quartz Clock Hands we offer fit on any battery movement we offer.
-There are two types of battery clock hands in the world.
+In essence, there are two types of battery clock hands in the world.
 One is the China standard and one is American standard.
 The China standard has round holes in both the hour and minute hands.
 However, the American standard has an oblong hole in the minute hand and a round hole in the hour hand.
 Thus fitting the American "I" shaft.
-All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaftquartz movements.
+All of the hands offered here fit "I" shaft movements, therefore we sell only "I" shaft quartz movements.